-- 1. Enhance the understanding of the urban forest ecosystem and improve the management of urban forests and natural resources worldwide. - 2.
-Utilize cutting edge spatial technologies and environmental simulation to address the role of urban forest ecosystem in urban water quality and urban hydrology. - 3.
-Strengthen the knowledge base of citizens in the utilization and profitability of urban waste wood. - 4.
-Enhance minority participation in urban forestry natural resource management. - 5.
-Enhance the understanding of climate change and its impact on the natural resources through research, education, and outreach.
+1. Enhance the understanding of the urban forest ecosystem and improve the management of urban forests and natural resources worldwide.

+2. Utilize cutting edge spatial technologies and environmental simulation to address the role of urban forest ecosystem in urban water quality and urban hydrology.
-- In-State Extension

-- In-State Research

-- Integrated Research and Extension

-- Multistate Research

-10. Expending formula funds or state-matching funds

-Yes

-11. Expending other then formula funds or state-matching funds

-No
+3. Strengthen the knowledge base of citizens in the utilization and profitability of urban waste wood.

+4. Enhance minority participation in urban forestry natural resource management.

+5. Enhance the understanding of climate change and its impact on the natural resources through research, education, and outreach.

-12. Expending amount of professional FTE/SYs to be budgeted for this Program
+1. Estimated Number of professional FTE/SYs to be budgeted for this Program

-Vann Exte nsion Re search
+Year Extension Research

-Year 1862 1890 1862 1890
+rear 1862 1890 1862 1890

-2007 0.0 3.0 0.0 4.0

 2008 0.0 3.0 0.0 4.0

 2009 0.0 3.0 0.0 5.0

 2010 0.0 3.0 0.0 5.0

 2011 0.0 3.0 0.0 5.0

+2012 0.0 3.0 0.0 5.0

 Research and quantify the environmental benefits of urban forests, carbon sequestration and the urban forest effects on air quality.
 Research and quantify urban forest effects on UV exposure in relation to proper vegetation design.
 Communicate research results and other information with customers through extension personnel in the form of publications, conferences, workshops, field days, home/office visits, demonstrations and other educational resources.